I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 • Creates a support obligation that can last for years.

-• Helps NVC/consulates or USCIS decide whether the case meets the financial sponsorship requirement.
+• Helps NVC/consulates or USCIS decide whether the financial sponsorship requirement is met.

 Who needs an I-864?

 Most family-based immigrants need an Affidavit of Support.
-Some employment-based immigrants also need it in certain situations.
+Some employment-based immigrants may also need it in limited situations.

-The details depend on the case type and the government process (consular processing vs adjustment of status).
+The details depend on the category and whether the case is processed through consular processing or adjustment of status.

 How much income is required (the 125% rule)